 The building condition indicator is based on a combination of the backlog of maintenance at each school and information on when buildings will reach their "out of service" date.
 The attainment indicator is based on a combination of Key Stage One or Two scores, and schools not meeting one or more floor targets at Key Stage Two.
-Foundation Stage scores could also be considered in future.
 The deprivation indicator is based on the DCSF's national figures for deprivation based on tax credit data at each school.
 The surplus places indicator reflects 2008 pupil numbers, while the oversubscription indicator covers those schools where the number of first preference applications exceeds the admission limit.

 Appendix 4 shows the total weighting for each school.
 This is not going to be used rigidly, but is more to inform priorities.
 Where there are poor quality buildings in areas of deprivation and low attainment, and with surplus places, these will receive a high priority.
 There will be some schemes not in deprived areas where building condition is so poor that rebuild or remodelling is required.
 Equally, there will be some schools in deprived areas with few building needs.
 New schools built in the last 10 years will not be eligible for condition-related investment.
-We will also take into account the suitability of buildings for the 21st century curriculum.